The hyperbolic positive energy theorem: Positivity for asymptotically hyperbolic Riemannian manifolds

-\begin{Theorem} Let $(M,g,K )$ be an initial data set satisfying the dominant energy condition so that outside of a compact set $g$ is flat and $K$ vanishes.
-Then $(M,g)$ can be isometrically embedded in Minkowski space-time so that $K$ is the second fundamental form of the embedded hypersurface. \end{Theorem}
+\begin{conjecture} Let $(M,g,K )$ be an $n$-dimensional general relativistic initial data set, $n\ge 3$, satisfying the dominant energy condition such that $g$ is flat outside of a compact set and $K$ vanishes there.
+Then $(M,g)$ can be isometrically embedded in Minkowski space-time so that $K$ is the second fundamental form of the embedded hypersurface. \end{conjecture}

-{\sc Proof of Theorem~\ref{T22VII18.1}:} Consider an asymptotically hyperbolic manifold $(M,g)$ as in the statement of the theorem.
-As explained in~\cite{AnderssonGallowayCai}, if the mass aspect function is negative one can construct on $M$ a new metric $g_1$ which satisfies \bel{22VII18.2} R(g_1)\ge - n(n-1) \,, \ee and which coincides with the hyperbolic metric $\mathring g$ in a neighborhood of the conformal boundary at infinity.